 Advantage:As this happens after the form submission, both you and your customers can review and agree on the order items and total before payment.Disadvantage:Your email should catch the eye of your customer.
 Even then there is no guarantee that he will make the payment right away.
 So, it means a lot of follow-ups back and forth.
 By now, you might have realized how hectic this is going to be with a lot of manual checks and waiting.
 Is there a way out?

+Are you looking for how to put card payment options on google form?
 There is nothing like letting your users pay right when they submit their order.
 It is both easier for your users to finish the order right away and for you to go ahead with processing their order and preparing for delivery.
 Neartail add-on for Google Forms can help you accept payments via Stripe in your Google form directly.
 Here is how you will enable payment with stripe and let your user checkout securely:1.
 Install Neartail, customize your Google Form order form with it and setup your Stripe account.
 Read on for a step-by-step guide to how to setup and enable Stripe payments on your Google Form here: https://neartail.com/order-form/google-forms-order-form-accept-online-payments.html 2.
 Publish and share your order form with your customers.
 3. When your users fills the form and clicks on the submit button, they will be redirected to the payment page.
 The value from the total amount field will be automatically set as the payment amount.
 4. Users can enter their card details and then click on the Pay now button to place their order.
 If the payment is successful, they get a success message on the confirmation page.

 Advantages:- Enabling payment makes it easy to reconcile your payments.
 You can view the order details along with the transaction id in your task page.- t is secure.
 You have the trust of your customers.Disadvantage:- Unlike Peer-to-Peer payments Stripe charges you a flat fee plus a percentage of the total amount.
 On top of it, Neartail charges a 0.5% application fees.
 This is an extra fees above your products’ price. - To overcome this, you may pass this transaction fees on to your customers by including the fee into the final amount to be charged.
 Read the article below to understand how you can calculate the final amount, adding this transaction fees.https://neartail.com/order-form/google-forms-payment-integration-pass-transaction-fees-to-customers.htmlIn fact, a Google Form might be the simplest way to sell your products online.
 Now that you have 4 options to accepting payments with Google Forms and its advantages and disadvantages clearly discussed, choose the one fits your business.
 Start collecting payments on Google Forms from your customers today!Note: If you enjoyed reading this article and like to share your experiences, feedback or comments on this article please write to us at email@example.com.
 We are all ears!